Creating an interdisciplinary health sciences experience

 Fishersville, Virginia

-From the three-story, light-filled atrium with waterfall staircase to the active learning classrooms, simulation suite, human anatomy cadaver lab, clinical labs, research spaces and numerous formal and informal gathering places, the facility creates opportunities for students and faculty from all four programs to work together.
-Individual programs were analyzed in order to find opportunities for shared space and resources.
-This focus on interprofessional collaboration and sharing of knowledge through research and applied learning experiences will give students a broader understanding of health care and more accurately reflects the environments in which they will ultimately work.
+The building is the flagship facility for Mary Baldwin’s second campus, created to provide new opportunities for students and establish them as a leader in Health Science Education.
+With a focus on interprofessional collaboration and sharing of knowledge, the facility features active learning classrooms, a simulation suite, human anatomy cadaver lab, clinical labs, research spaces, and formal and informal gathering places.
+The building creates opportunities for students and faculty from all four programs to work together, sharing of knowledge through research and applied learning experiences giving students a broader understanding of health care and more accurately reflects the environments in which they will ultimately work.

 Powerful Results